A Guide to Worshiping in the Episcopal Church

 The presider then bids “The Peace.”
 This can be an awkward moment for people who are newcomers.
 Ritually, what we are doing is enacting our need to be in right relationship with one another before we go to communion.
 We do that symbolically by saying “Peace be with you” and shaking hands.
 At the Peace, you should greet the people immediately around you.

 This portion of the service has as its focus the celebration of the Eucharist or Holy Communion.
 It includes the collection and presentation of your gifts and offerings, setting the table for the Eucharistic meal, and the Eucharistic prayers.
 After the elements (bread and wine) are blessed, we share a meal together as the Body of Christ.

 During this portion of the Liturgy of the Table, you’ll see a priest (called the Celebrant at this point in the service) receive the gifts of the earth (bread and wine) from two parishioners who bring them down the aisle.
 Then the Celebrant sets the table for communion while the Ushers pass the plate to collect your gifts or offering (hence, ‘Offertory’).
 A hymn is sung while the collection is taken.
-It is fine for you to put money in the plate or to put in nothing at all.
-(You may even wonder why so many people don’t put anything in.
+It is suitable to place money in the plate or to put in nothing at all.
+(You may even wonder why so many people don’t put anything participate in the Offertory.
 There are many reasons, of course, but one big one is that many church members make their financial contributions through credit card deductions, or automatic bill-pay with their banks.)

 When everyone has received communion and have returned to their seats, the Eucharist ends with a Post-Communion Prayer said by all present.
 The priest then gives the Blessing which asks God to bless each of us as we go out into the world; our mission field.
 Another hymn is sung by everyone as the acolytes, choir, and priests process back down the aisle and out of the church.
 At the end of the hymn, the people are dismissed by a priest or deacon.